Amped (novel): Synopsis

 In a near-future where the Neural-Autofocus and other neural implants made formerly mentally challenged individuals into equals or superiors to those with normal brain functionality, Owen is a high school teacher whose surgeon father helped develop the implants to control his epilepsy.
 When the United States Supreme Court rules that implanted individuals are no longer a protected class, Owen's life is changed forever, as he discovers that his implant has a very dangerous secret.

 Reviews

 Kirkus Reviews stated this about the novel, "Wilson delivers a thoughtful, well-written novel, which, like his previous novel Robopocalypse (2011), deals with the often tense interplay between machines and humans.
 Unfortunately, while he nails the machine part, the human part falls a little short.
 The characters lack depth, and a crucial romantic relationship feels forced and unearned.
 The plot is thin, too, hewing too closely to archetype.
 Wilson, whose prose is always a step above the norm, is at his strongest creating amp-augmented action sequences and in conjuring situations which explore the boundaries between humankind and its technological creations."

-And calls the overall novel "Provocative, with strong action sequences, but weak in character development and plotting."
+It also calls the overall novel "Provocative, with strong action sequences, but weak in character development and plotting."

 The Boise Weekly states, "On the whole...Amped is a compelling and brisk read with a lot more to offer than the average thriller."